Skip to content

 Callbacks are defined in the REST editor.

-Request-specific callback may be defined in the properties editor when action is selected:
+Request-specific callbacks can be defined in the properties editor when an action is selected:

 Callbacks

-When callback is required, it may be either selected from the dropdown or generated using <Add New...> option:
+When a callback is required, it can either be selected from the dropdown or generated using the <Add New...> option:

 Callbacks Add New

-Callback function always created in the User.js of the current test.
+Callback functions are always created in the User.js file of the current test.

 BeforeRequest REST Callback